 Now you know a little more about gold and why people may invest in it.
 Here’s how you can start investing in gold.

 1. Buy physical gold

-If you want to get exposure to gold, one way to do it is by purchasing gold jewelry, coins or bullion.
-Gold bullion trades very close to the price of gold and it can refer to gold bullion bars or gold bullion coins.
+You can get exposure to gold by purchasing gold jewelry, coins or bullion.
+Gold bullion trades close to the price of gold, and it can refer to gold bullion bars or gold bullion coins.

 Bullion doesn’t have any artistic value, which makes it different from jewelry or numismatic coins.
-To buy gold bullion you have to pay a premium over the gold price which can be in a range from 3 to 10 percent.
-You will also have to use a vault or a bank deposit box to store it.
-You can buy physical gold online, in a jewelry store, or another gold storefront.
+To buy gold bullion, you have to pay a premium over the gold price which can be in a range from 3% to 10%.
+You’ll also have to use a vault or a bank deposit box to store it.
+You can buy physical gold online, in a jewelry store or through another gold storefront.

-Before you purchase, make sure the price is fair, the gold is real and tested, and that you aren’t paying a higher premium for collectors coins if you’re just looking for pure gold.
-Be prepared to walk away if these standards cannot be met, especially if an online store or storefront feels shady.
+Before you purchase, make sure the price is fair, the gold is real and tested and that you aren’t paying a higher premium for collectors coins if you’re just looking for pure gold.
+Be prepared to walk away if these standards can’t be met, especially if an online store or physical storefront feels shady.

 2. Buy gold futures

-Gold futures contract at Chicago Mercantile Exchange covers 100 troy ounces.
+Here’s how it works: A gold futures contract at Chicago Mercantile Exchange covers 100 troy ounces.
 To trade it, you need to deposit an initial margin, which is a minimal amount necessary to open a position.
 Every day your position is going to be marked-to-market.
-This means that if the price goes in your direction, you’ll make a profit, but if it goes against you, you’ll lose money.
+This means that if the price goes in your direction, you’ll make a profit.
+If it goes against you, you’ll lose money.

 On the other hand, when the spot price or the price of early expiring contracts are higher than the price of later expiring futures contracts, we are in a backwardation.
 If you are buying gold when the market is in a contango, you will also have to pay a premium for later expiry contracts.